ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/testdefinition.rst

-Tests types definitions
+Typical tests definitions
 ============

-La solution se base sur différents types de tests pour:
+The solution is based on different types of tests for:
- - permettre la construction de tests avancés
+  - enable the construction of advanced tests
- - diminuer l'utilisation de script
+  - decrease the use of script

 .. image:: /_static/images/testlibrary/testing_approach.png

 Test Abstract
 -------------

-Le ``test abstract`` (tax) permet d'écire un cas de test avec plusieurs étapes.
+The `` test abstract`` (tax) allows you to write a test case with several steps.
-Ce format est orienté modélisation graphique donc ne nécessaite aucune connaissance en développement.
+This format is oriented graphic modeling so does not require any knowledge in development.

 .. image:: /_static/images/testlibrary/tax.png

 Test Unit
 ---------

-Le ``test unit`` (tux) permet d'écire un cas de test avec plusieurs étapes.
+The `` test unit`` (tux) allows you to write a test case with several steps.
-Ce format est orienté développement.
+This format is oriented development.

 .. image:: /_static/images/testlibrary/tux.png

-.. note: ``Python`` est utilisé comme language de conception des tests.
+.. note: ``Python`` is used as the test design language.

 Test Suite
 ---------

-Le ``test suite`` (tsx) permet d'écire plusieurs cas de test avec plusieurs étapes.
+The `` test suite`` (tsx) allows you to write several test cases with several steps.
-Ce format est orienté développement.
+This format is oriented development.

 .. image:: /_static/images/testlibrary/tsx.png

-.. note: ``Python`` est utilisé comme language de conception des tests.
+.. note: ``Python`` is used as the test design language.

 Test Plan
 ----------

-Le ``test plan`` (tpx) permet d'écrire des scénarios de test.
+The `` plan test`` (tpx) allows you to write test cases.
-La conception se réalise en imbriquant les tests `abstract`, `unit` et `suite` Ce format de test necéssite aucune connaissance en développement.
+The design is realized by nesting the tests `abstract`,` unit` and `suite` This test format requires no knowledge in development.

 .. image:: /_static/images/testlibrary/tpx.png

 Test Global
 ----------

-Le ``test global`` (tgx) permet d'écrire des campagnes de test.
+The `` global test`` (tgx) allows you to write test campaigns.
-La préparation des campagnes se réalise en important les tests `plans`.
+The preparation of the campaigns is carried out by importing the tests `plans`.

 .. image:: /_static/images/testlibrary/tgx.png

-.. note:: Il est aussi possible d'importer les autres types de tests.
+.. note:: It is also possible to import other types of tests.